AlphaActual/render-strategy-demo/sveltekit-app-ssr/README.md

 ## License

-This project is for demonstration purposes.
+This project is for demonstration purposes only.